 Here’s the same pendant again but this time with a ribbed green glass stone in the center.
 The chain is unfamiliar but the photo isn’t sharp enough to be certain; it’s narrower than their snake chain but not their lozenge chain either.
 It could also be a replacement.

 It wouldn’t be right to end a springtime blog post without some flowers, would it?
 And these are not only “new MJM flowers”, they are the very first dimensional ones that I’ve seen from them.
-My intuition tells me that this necklace is probably of similar production age as the “soft bow” necklace shown above.
 The very shiny, almost pinkish or coppery-gold plating also coincides with a few other somewhat-atypical designs I’ve come across.

 This crossover design is the first of its kind I’ve seen, using two lengths of their watchband-style flat chain with their usual box clasp and pointed opposite ends.
 My guess is that the four flowers are attached to a round base that is attached to one of the chain ends via tabs (the usual method for a center station on their flat chains) and then the other chain is overlapped and spot welded.
 Length was given as 17″ (I assume this means to the pointed ends) and the chain width as 3/8″; the floral element is 1.5″ wide.
 I would not be at all surprised to someday find one of these in the silvertone finish as well.

 If you have any information about this jewelry or photographs of examples that do not yet appear in this blog series, I would be delighted to include them in a future post!
 Please use the Contact Form on the About the Chatsworth Lady page.

 Descriptive index of all Mystery Maker jewelry shown in this blog